Oyo court extends order stopping DSS, AGF from arresting Sunday Igboho

 - The Oyo State High Court sitting in Ibadan on Monday, August 30, commenced hearing in a suit instituted against the federal government by the Yoruba Nation agitator, Sunday Igboho

-- The federal government has accused Igboho and other secessionist agitatos of promoting divisions in Nigeria
+- The federal government said the activist and other secessionist agitators are promoting divisions in Nigeria

-The Yoruba Nation agitator, Sunday Igboho has secured an extension of an interim order restraining the Department of State Services, and the Attorney General of the Federation, Abubakar Malami (SAN), from arresting him.
+Ibadan, Oyo state - The Yoruba Nation agitator, Sunday Igboho, has secured an extension of an interim order restraining the Department of State Services (DSS), and the Attorney General of the Federation, (AGF), Abubakar Malami, from arresting him.

 The Punch reported that the Oyo State High Court sitting in Ibadan on Monday, August 30, also extended the order stopping the DSS and AGF from freezing the accounts of the activist.